mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/cluster-no-network-restrictions/index.md

 beta: false
 ---

-Use this option when you want to attach a cluster that doesn't require additional access information.
+Use this option when you want to attach a cluster that does not require additional access information.

-1. Select the **Attach Cluster** option in the **Actions** dopdown menu at the top right to display the **Connection Information** dialog box.
+1. Select the **Attach Cluster** option in the **Actions** dropdown menu at the top right to display the **Connection Information** dialog box.

 1. Paste a kubeconfig file into the field, or select the upload link below the field to specify a file.